Best AI Analytics Platforms: 13 Tools Reviewed (2026)

 • MCP Server.
 External AI tools (Claude, Cursor, or any MCP-compatible client) can query Holistics' governed metrics natively, making Holistics a data backend for any AI workflow.

 • Embedded AI Chat.
 Embed the AI-powered analytics experience directly into your product so your customers get governed, conversational data access.
+See our white-label analytics platforms comparison for a deeper look at embedded AI branding and customization.

 • AI-assisted modeling.
 Auto-generate data models, field descriptions, dataset summaries, commit messages, and PR descriptions.
 Build models faster with AI-powered IDEs like Cursor or Claude Code.